One of the key actions in the Draft Wollongong Coastal Zone Management Plan was to prepare a Dune Management Strategy.

 Dune Management Implementation Plan

-The Dune Management Implementation Plan was prepared taking into account the outcomes from the submissions, available budget, severity of issues, Multi Criteria Analysis output from the draft Strategy and current coastal hazards risks.
+The Dune Management Implementation Plan was prepared taking into account the outcomes from the submissions, available budget, severity of issues, Multi Criteria Analysis output from the draft Strategy and risks from current coastal hazards.
 The Plan is divided into options that are relevant to dune management along the entire coastline, the management areas of the 17 patrolled beaches and beach specific options.

 Progress since 2013